Pvt. Marvin Dexter Taylor

 At the train station, the POWs were put into a small wooden boxcars known as "forty or eights," because each car could hold forty men or eight horses.
 The Japanese packed 100 men into each car and closed the doors.
 Those who died remained standing, since they had no place to fall, until the living climbed out of the cars at Capas.
 From there, Marvin walked the last miles to Camp O' Donnell.

-The Japanese finally acknowledged that the death rate at the camp had to be dealt with and opened a new camp at Cabanatuan.
-Marvin was healthy enough to be sent to the camp, but he did not remain there long.
-On June 13th, Marvin was sent to Bilibid Prison because he had been selected to work on Manila Port Area Detail.
+On June 13, Marvin was sent to Bilibid Prison because he had been selected to work on Manila Port Area Detail.
 The POWs on this detail were used as stevedores on the Manila docks.

 When the detail started the POWs were housed in a warehouse that had poor ventilation, poor washroom facilities, and no hospital.
 In October 1942, the POWs were moved to the Port Terminal Building.
 The POWs were worked hard and many days the POWs worked 24 hours a day.
 The Japanese officer negotiated with the ranking American officers and the food, medical care, and living conditions improved.
 The POWs still attempted to commit acts of sabotage so the war materials were useless to the Japanese.